AnacletoLAB/schemalink-docs/guides/user-guide/work-instructions.md

 {: .highlight }

-Importing a schema doesn't override the current schema.
+Importing a schema does not override the current schema.
 Schemas will be merged.

 {: .highlight }

-Schemalink validates the schema you import, and return validation errors.
-A non-valid schema can still be imported, but might lead to unexpected results.
+Schemalink validates the imported schema and points out validation errors.
+A non-valid schema can still be imported but might lead to unexpected results.

 ### Edit schema properties